Abdelhammied/Api-Csrf-Protection/README.md

 ## Usage

 #### Create Keys
-You Can Create Public and private keys using ```php php artisan createencrytionkeys``` This will create public key and private keys at storage/app/keys, share the public keys with your mobile team. from the mobile team side start to create a random string with each non get request, use the public key to hask the string after that use base64_encode , send the data with the request .
+You Can Create Public and private keys using ```php artisan createencrytionkeys``` This will create public key and private keys at storage/app/keys, share the public keys with your mobile team. from the mobile team side start to create a random string with each non get request, use the public key to hask the string after that use base64_encode , send the data with the request .

 ```json